anunciado/DIM0612-SprintRelay/README.md

 * Compile the IDE (GoLand IDE):
 1. Just open the IDE.
 2. Import the files in a project.
-3. After, click Ctrl+Shift_F10 to run the project.
+3. After, click Ctrl+Shift+F10 to run the project.
 4. From this it only interacts with the system.

 * Compile by terminal:
-1. Enter the following command to run the project:
+1. Enter the following command to run the files of the project:
 ```
 $ go run sprintRelayExtra.go
 ```